datanav/docs/technical/webcrm-businessnxt.rst

      - "string"

-Webcrm Quotationline to Businessnxt Order
+WebCRM Quotationline to Businessnxt Order
 -----------------------------------------
-Every Webcrm Quotationline will be synchronized with a Businessnxt Order.
+Every WebCRM Quotationline will be synchronized with a Businessnxt Order.

-Once a link between a Webcrm Quotationline and a Businessnxt Order is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Businessnxt Order is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Businessnxt Order:
+The following properties are synchronized between a WebCRM Quotationline and a Businessnxt Order:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Businessnxt Order Property
      - Businessnxt Data Type